cameronnewbould/Portfolio_Project_PowerBI_COVID-19/README.md

 ### Portfolio Project — Power BI - COVID-19

 ## 📌 Project Overview
-This project presents an **advanced Power BI analytics solution** designed to explore the global progression and impact of COVID-19 through **time-series analysis, geographic comparisons, and drill-through reporting**.
+-	This project presents a **Power BI dashboard** designed to explore the global progression and impact of COVID-19 through **time-series analysis, geographic comparisons, and drill-through reporting**.

-The dashboard enables users to move from a **high-level global overview** to **country-specific and daily-level insights**, supporting deeper analytical exploration of pandemic trends, severity, and outcomes.
+-	The dashboard enables users to move from a **high-level global overview** to **country-specific** and **daily-level insights**, supporting deeper analytical exploration of pandemic **trends, severity, and outcomes**.

 ---

-## 🛠 Key Power BI Techniques Demonstrated
+## 🛠 Key Power BI & Data Analysis Techniques Demonstrated
-This project showcases a range of Power BI skills relevant to BI and data analyst roles:

 ✔ Data cleaning and shaping using **Power Query Editor**
 ✔ **Star schema** design in data modelling